bioscan-ml/dataset/README.rst

 Data transforms
 ~~~~~~~~~~~~~~~

-The dataset class supports the use of data transforms for the image and DNA barcode inputs.
+The dataset class supports the use of data transforms for the image and DNA barcode inputs, and the target labels.

+For example, this code will load the BIOSCAN-5M dataset with a transform that resizes the image to 256x256 pixels and normalizes the pixel values, and applies a character-level tokenizer to the DNA barcode with padding to 660 b.p.:

 .. code-block:: python